Contact Information

 Cud Chewing Behavior

 These cows spent 7.66 hours a day chewing their cuds for a total of almost 30,000 chews per day.
 They had 14 separate chewing bouts over the day with each bout lasting an average of 33 minutes.
 When a cow chews her cud, she secretes saliva which helps to buffer the rumen contents.
-Generally, when we observe resting cows, we want to see 60-70% of them chewing their cud.
+Generally, when we observe resting cows, we want to see 60 to 70% of them chewing their cud.
 It is especially important that we pay attention to fresh cows to see that they are chewing their cuds.

 The behavior of cows helps us understand why various management practices are important in managing a feeding program.
 It is important to have high-quality feed available at all times so that cows can consume many meals a day.
 Water needs to be readily available so that a cow can drink at numerous times throughout the day.
 Rumination or cud chewing is a very important part of feeding behavior which must not be overlooked.